openshift-kni/baremetal-deploy/install-steps.md

 NOTE: By default two routers are deployed.
 If you have two worker nodes already, this section may be skipped.
 For more info on ingress operator visit: https://docs.openshift.com/container-platform/4.2/networking/ingress-operator.html

+NOTE: If you have an environment where no workers are deployed and just master nodes, by default two routers will be deployed on the master nodes.
+This section may be skipped if this is your scenario.

 The `router-replicas.yaml` file